LeonidShutov/Purga/README.md

 ### Contributing

-Forest Aura is an open-source project, and contributions are welcome!
+Purga is an open-source project, and contributions are welcome!
 Remember that primary app focus is to create simple, distraction free, experience.
 If you'd like to contribute, please follow these steps: